Glaferg/Brainscan-an-experiment-with-AI-and-EEG/README.md

 # How to do it

 Materials:
-Working computer
+-Working computer
-two people(One to record mental state, one to test on Google Chrome or Firefox quantom web browser Internet(to download things)
+-Two people(One to record mental state, one to test on -Google Chrome or Firefox quantom web browser -Internet(to download things)
-Arduino Nano(elegoo or arduino/genuino)
+-Arduino Uno(elegoo or arduino/genuino)
+-Assembled modified Mindflex headset
+-The Github repository downloaded to access "Boardom sheets" and AI configuration files.

 Download Wekinator from http://www.wekinator.org/downloads/